AY2526S1-CS2103-F11-2/tp/docs/UserGuide.md

 Format: `add n/NAME t/TELEHANDLE i/INSTRUMENT c/COMMENT r/RATING [t/TAG]…​`

+**Note:** You cannot add duplicate auditionees.
+Two auditionees are considered the same if both their Telegram handle and instrument played are identical.
+(e.g., Two entires with the same Telegram handle and instrument will not be allowed.)

 **Tip:** An auditionee can have any number of tags (including 0)

 e.g., `add n/John Doe h/@JOHNDOE i/Guitar c/Very good guitarist r/9 t/friends t/band`